Are you ready to take charge and learn simple, quick, and efficient methods for creating and editing powerful images for

 "Great course - the lessons were easy to follow and provided all sorts of useful tips for people like me with limited background in using graphics programs.
 Kristen's teaching style is comfortable and supportive.
 And trust me - once you've learned to put lipstick on a horse, you'll never forget the lesson behind it!" -Deborah Wojcicki

-I'm a practicing award-winning multimedia artist and a former tenured Associate Professor of Digital Media and the Program Director of Film & Digital Media at The American University of Rome (2006-2016).
+I'm a practicing award-winning multimedia artist and a former tenured Associate Professor of Digital Media and Program Director of Film & Digital Media at The American University of Rome (2006-2016).
 I'm currently a Visiting Associate Professor of Digital Media at the brand new American University of Myanmar in Yangon, Myanmar (Burma).

-I have 16+ years of experience teaching students all over the world using my tried and true custom approach (turning complex information into something simple, memorable, easy-to-understand in as short amount of time as possible) to ensure that you get the most important, relevant, and useful information that can be applied immediately to your art, work, and everyday life.
+Since 2000 I've been teaching students all over the world using my tried and true custom approach (turning complex information into something simple, memorable, easy-to-understand in as short amount of time as possible) to ensure that you get the most important, relevant, and useful information that can be applied immediately.

 New bonus lectures and Photoshop | GIMP resources will continue to be added and timely design advice will be provided in the discussion forum.
 I love to help and always respond to inquiries and discussions ASAP.